Here are 10 Steps for Sellers to Prepare for a Home Inspection.

 - Have appliances such as dishwasher, clothes washer and dryer clear of belongings so they can be operated by the inspector.

 - Provide clear access to the home systems, attic, and crawl spaces.
-Inspectors will not ignite gas appliances or move personal belongings to access items or areas such as the; attic, crawlspace, electrical panel, furnace, water heater, etc.
+Inspectors will not ignite gas appliances or move personal belongings to access items or areas such as the; attic, crawlspace, electrical panel, furnace, water heater, etc. If there are access issues, the inspector will usually charge to come back out to finish the inspection and the buyer may ask the seller to pay for this re-inspection fee.

 - Test battery operated devices such as ceiling fan remote controls, smoke and carbon monoxide detectors and replace any dead batteries.